Shape Constraints in Symbolic Regression using Penalized Least Squares: Experiments

 \subsection{Reducing Data}

-In the first part of the second study, we fix the noise level to $\ell = 0.1$ but successively reduce the data available for fitting.
+In the first part of the second study, we successively reduce the data available for fitting at $\SI[round-mode=places, round-precision=0]{10}{\percent}$ noise level.
 We filter the data sets, by removing the data closest to the normalized center of the data, thus creating a \enquote{data hole}.
 First, data is normalized by dividing each datum $x_{ij}$ by the maximum datum of its column $j$:

 Thereafter, the normalized center $\mu_j$ for each column $j$ is determined using

 The data with the highest Euclidean distance to the normalized center, calculated by